-I GENERAL PROVISIONS I.1 Scope of the rules I.2 Authority of the Swedish Securities Council to interpret the rules and grant exemptions I.3 Actions taken by parties closely related to the offeror I.4 Announcements II RULES GOVERNING THE PROCEDURE, THE STRUCTURE OF THE OFFER, ETC. II.
-1 Prerequisites for making an offer II.2 Binding force of statements II.3 The offeror's obligation to make an offer public II.4 Scope for the offeror to stipulate conditions for completion of the offer II.5 The offeror's obligation to honour its offer II.6 The offeror's obligation to prepare and publish an offer document II.7 Acceptance period II.8 The shareholders' obligation to honour their acceptance of the offer II.9 Revision of an offer that has been submitted II.10 The offeror's obligation to treat equally all holders of shares with identical terms and conditions II.11 Treatment of holders of shares with non-identical terms and conditions II.12 Treatment of holders of equity-related transferable securities other than shares
+I GENERAL PROVISIONS

+- I.1 Scope of the rules - I.2 Authority of the Swedish Securities Council to interpret the rules and grant exemptions - I.3 Actions taken by parties closely related to the offeror - I.4 Announcements

+II RULES GOVERNING THE PROCEDURE, THE STRUCTURE OF THE OFFER, ETC.

+- II.1 Prerequisites for making an offer - II.2 Binding force of statements - II.3 The offeror's obligation to make an offer public - II.4 Scope for the offeror to stipulate conditions for completion of the offer - II.5 The offeror's obligation to honour its offer - II.6 The offeror's obligation to prepare and publish an offer document - II.7 Acceptance period - II.8 The shareholders' obligation to honour their acceptance of the offer - II.9 Revision of an offer that has been submitted - II.10 The offeror's obligation to treat equally all holders of shares with identical terms and conditions - II.11 Treatment of holders of shares with non-identical terms and conditions - II.12 Treatment of holders of equity-related transferable securities other than shares

-II.13 Acquisitions prior to the offer period II.14 Acquisitions during the offer period II.15 Acquisitions after the offer period II.16 Certain provisions regarding partial offers II.17 The role of the board of the offeree company II.17a Offer-related arrangements II.18 Conflicts of interest II.19 The obligation for the board of the offeree company to make a statement regarding the offer II.20 The participation of the offeree company in a due diligence investigation II.21 Defensive measures II.22 The offeror's obligation to announce the outcome of the offer II.23 The offeror's obligation to pay the consideration II.24 Restrictions on the offeror's right to submit a new offer III MANDATORY OFFERS III.1-III.4 When a mandatory offer is required and who is primarily responsible for making it III.5 Requirements for expiry of the mandatory offer requirement III.6 Procedure, terms and conditions, etc. in the case of offers resulting from the mandatory offer requirement IV V RULES APPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OFFEREE COMPANY MAKES OR PARTICIPATES IN A TAKEOUT IF A PARENT COMPANY MAKES OR PARTICIPATES IN A TAKEOUT FOR SHARES IN A SUBSIDIARY IKES IIVA SUBSIDIAKI IV.1 Participation in an offer by a director or senior executive IV.1 IV.2 Participation in an offer by a director or senior executive IV.2 Participation in an offer by a director or senior executive Acceptance period
+- II.13 Acquisitions prior to the offer period - II.14 Acquisitions during the offer period - II.15 Acquisitions after the offer period - II.16 Certain provisions regarding partial offers - II.17 The role of the board of the offeree company - II.17a Offer-related arrangements - II.18 Conflicts of interest - II.19 The obligation for the board of the offeree company to make a statement regarding the offer - II.20 The participation of the offeree company in a due diligence investigation - II.21 Procedures, wording of conditions, etc. in mandatory offers - II.22 The offeror's obligation to announce the outcome of the offer - II.23 The offeror's obligation to pay the consideration - II.24 Restrictions on the offeror's right to submit a new offer

+III RULES APPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE OFFEREE COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR IF A PARENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID FOR SHARES IN A SUBSIDIARY